-All the partners are requested to prepare the list of upcoming national events in the next 12 months in which they plan to participate (with or without partial funding of LOTUS) and report it to the WP7 leader and project coordinator.
+All the partners are requested to prepare the list of upcoming national events in the next 12 months where they plan to participate in relation to LOTUS dissemination (with or without partial funding of LOTUS) and report it to the WP7 leader and project coordinator.

-In addition, each participation in an event must be reported by the project partners using the form (excel file) that shall be provided separately by GAC.
-The reporting must include, the following information:
+In addition, all participation in an event must be reported by the project partners using the form (excel file) that shall be provided separately by inno.
+The reporting must include, beneath other information: